kubesphere-sigs/ks/README.md

 # Features

-All features below work with [Kubesphere](https://github.com/kubsphere/kubesphere) instead of other concept.
+All features below work with [KubeSphere](https://github.com/kubsphere/kubesphere) instead of other concept.

 * Pipeline management
   * Edit a Pipeline without give the fullname (namespace/name)
 * User Management
 * Component Management
-  * Enable (disable) a component
+  * Enable (disable) components
   * Update a component manually or automatically
   * Output the logs of a KubeSphere component
   * Edit a KubeSphere component